-I am a woman who wants to love God, but so often I am too busy to really love the people He puts plainly in my path.
+Even if we are women who want to love God, so often we become too busy to really love the people he puts plainly in our paths.

 “‘Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.'”
 Mark 12:30-31 (NIV)

-I cannot beat myself up.
-But I can do something.
-So can you.
+This love, as God’s Word declares, is more important than all the sacrifices we could make.
+We cannot beat ourselves up.
+But we can do something.
 We can pause, permitting God to tap us on the heart, gently interrupt us and rearrange our day.

 We can go deeper … beyond a hurried “Hi!” to an authentic, “How are you?”
 When God knocks on our hearts, we can knock on their doors.

 Will you do it?
 Will you try?
 Then once you’ve reached out, leave the results to God.
 Our job is obedience.
 God’s job is results.
 Here are 7 simple outreach ideas to do with those in your neighborhood, town or whomever you are wanting to reach with the love of Christ.

 Bake a batch of cookies.
 Whip up a pan of brownies.
 Try your hand at some fancy muffins or scones.
 Deliver them in a basket lined with a new plaid kitchen towel to a neighbor or someone at work.
 Simply tell them you were thinking about them so you decided to bake them a little goodie.
 As you leave your treat, ask them if there is anything you can be praying about.
 Follow up with a handwritten note letting them know that you did pray for their request.